-Ernie sits on the London Metal Exchange Lithium Advisory Committee and serves as a director on the board of Sinova Global Inc. Ernie is a CFA charter holder and holds a Bachelor of Arts in Economics from the University of Chicago.
+Ernie was a founding member of and continues to sit on the London Metal Exchange Lithium Advisory Committee.
+He also serves as a director on the board of Sinova Global Inc. Ernie is a CFA charter holder and holds a Bachelor of Arts in Economics from the University of Chicago.